JTAG: JTAG IEEE Std 1149.1 (boundary scan) instructions

 On exit from the RESET state, the instruction register is preloaded with either BYPASS or IDCODE.
 This allows JTAG hosts to identify the size and, at least partially, contents of the scan chain to which they are connected.
-(They can enter the RESET state then scan the Data Register until they read back the data they wrote.
-A BYPASS register has only a zero bit; while an IDCODE register is 32 bits and starts with a one.
+(They can enter the RESET state, then scan the Data Register until they read back the data they wrote.
+A BYPASS register has only a zero bit, while an IDCODE register is 32 bits and starts with a one.
 So the bits not written by the host can easily be mapped to TAPs.)
-Such identification is often used to sanity-check manual configuration since IDCODE is often unspecific.
-It could for example identify an ARM Cortex-M3-based microcontroller, without specifying the microcontroller vendor or model; or a particular FPGA, but not how it has been programmed.
+Such identification is often used to sanity-check manual configuration since IDCODE is often nonspecific.
+It could, for example, identify an ARM Cortex-M3-based microcontroller, without specifying the microcontroller vendor or model; or a particular FPGA, but not how it has been programmed.

 A common idiom involves shifting BYPASS into the instruction registers of all TAPs except one, which receives some other instruction.
-That way all TAPs except one expose a single-bit data register, and values can be selectively shifted into or out of that one TAP's data register without affecting any other TAP.
+That way, all TAPs except one expose a single-bit data register, and values can be selectively shifted into or out of that one TAP's data register without affecting any other TAP.

 The IEEE 1149.1 (JTAG) standard describes a number of instructions to support boundary scan applications.
 Some of these instructions are mandatory, but TAPs used for debug instead of boundary scan testing sometimes provide minimal or no support for these instructions.
 Those mandatory instructions operate on the Boundary Scan Register (BSR) defined in the BSDL file, and include: